 If you would like to try the heated electric sock method I have a list of some of the best ones on my page Fishing In The Winter – Stay Warm With These 10 Tips

 3 Best Waders For Winter Fishing

-These are the 3 best cold weather waders that I have tested and used and also used by other guides and rivers anglers.
+These are the three best cold weather waders that I have tested and used and also used by other guides and river anglers.